gerlandotermini/vagrant/Readme.md

 Your GTV install will hopefully serve you for many years, but in order to keep pace with new fixes and improvements, you’ll need to update it from time to time.
 A simple `git pull; vagrant reload --provision` should do just fine.
 You may want to make sure your vagrant and virtualbox are up to date.
 If necessary, download a new vagrant and install a fresh copy.

-Graduate Vagrant is intended as a developer environment, and you should be able to throw away the VM and rebuild it without losing anything.
+GT Vagrant is intended as a developer environment, and you should be able to throw away the VM and rebuild it without losing anything.
 However, you should be able to destroy a machine without losing any of the files in the `www` folder (but you **will** lose the databases!).
 Having said that, do not keep critical information stored only in GV, always take backups.

 ## Adding a New Site